Priceless-P/SheCodesAfrica/month3/DispatchRiders/README.md

  ## FEATURES

- - Form that where user specifies the details of the delivery they need to make and the dispatch rider selected r       receives an  email containing this information.
-In addition, each rider's phone number is dynamically displayed so the user can reach the rider as fast of possible without having to sign up first.
+ - Form  where user specifies the details of the delivery they need to make and the dispatch rider selected receives an  email containing this information.
+In addition, each rider's phone number is dynamically displayed so the user can reach the rider as fast as possible without having to sign up first.
  -  Registration page
  - Login Page: Redirects you to Users or Riders dashboard depending on the role you signed up for.